sumitst05/Cosmic-Dodge/README.md

 ## Link to Replit
 You can also play this game on Replit without having to clone the repository.
 Just follow this link : [Cosmic Dodge](https://replit.com/@sumitst05/Cosmic-Dodge?v=1).
+(Go fullscreen if the game window is too small)
 Do like the repl if you liked the game! 😉

 ## Contributing